 Cardamaro can be hard to find.
 But, you can substitute Averna Amaro, Cynar, Amaro Nonino, Ramazotti, Ciociaro, or other amaro liqueurs and get a similar taste.
 If you do get your hands on a bottle of Cardamaro, treat it like gold, and enjoy every sip!

-More Craft Cocktail Recipes to Try:
+More Craft Cocktail Recipes to Try

-Black Walnut Social
+Black Walnut Bitters Cocktail Recipe

 Equipment